 How to Set Up Recurring Payments in Your Business

 Getting paid is important for every business owner.
-And when you run a monthly subscription business or require regular payments from customers, it can be tedious to manually process the transaction every period.
+But when you run a monthly subscription business or require regular payments from customers, it can be tedious to manually process the transaction every period.

-Basically, a customer has consented to having the merchant (Barkbox, DSC, the bank, landlord, etc.) deduct payments on a regular, pre-determined (and pre-agreed) date.
+Basically, a customer has consented to have the merchant (Barkbox, DSC, the bank, landlord, etc.) set a billing cycle to deduct payments on a regular, pre-determined (and pre-agreed) date.
 It’s up to the consumer to cancel the agreement and payments with the merchant directly.
+Perhaps the most well-known example of a company using recurring payments is Netflix.
+You pay a certain amount each month for unlimited access to their digital library.

-As briefly mentioned earlier, the types of business that benefit most from recurring payments are those with ongoing agreements with their customers.
+As briefly mentioned earlier, the types of businesses that benefit most from recurring payments are those with ongoing agreements with their customers.

-The types of business that often have the need for recurring payments are:
+The types of businesses that often have the need for recurring payments are:

 • Banks and financial institutions (e.g., your mortgage or rent, HOA fees)